Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 What Is Endpoint Isolation and Why Does It Matter

 If, for example, a user laptop begins to send suspicious outbound traffic or attempts to reach a known malicious IP, isolation allows you to respond promptly.
-The endpoint is still operational for forensic examination or critical local tasks but can no longer reach the remainder of the network.
+The endpoint is still operational for forensic examination or critical local tasks but can no longer reach the rest of your network.

-This skill is important because most threats nowadays—ransomware, credential theft, remote access Trojans—are small that starts, but travel very quickly.
-The quicker you isolate the device, the less footprint of damage.
+This capability is important because most threats nowadays—ransomware, credential theft, remote access Trojans—start small but move fast across any unprotected network segment.
+The quicker you isolate the device, the less footprint ofthe damage to your corporate network and the sensitive data it holds.

 XDR and MITRE ATT&CK Evaluation Whitepaper Cover